Deborah Shepard Books

 Her major publications include Her Life’s Work: Conversation with Five New Zealand Women (2009), Between the Lives: Partners in Art (2005), Reframing Women: a History of New Zealand Film (2000) and Giving Yourself to Life: A Journal of Pain, Hope and Renewal (2015).

-The Writing Life based on oral history interviews with twelve of New Zealand’s most acclaimed and admired authors is due out on 6 November.
-Deborah teaches introductory and master classes in memoir, biography and journal writing at the University of Auckland’s Public Programmes and is a life writing mentor for the New Zealand Society of Authors.
-She lives in Auckland.
+The Writing Life is based on oral history interviews with twelve of New Zealand’s most acclaimed and admired authors.
+Deborah teaches introductory and master classes in memoir, biography and journal writing at the University of Auckland’s Public Programmes and Devonport Library, and is a life writing mentor for the New Zealand Society of Authors.
+She is a member of the oral history association of New Zealand NOHANZ and in 2022 recorded the life's work of children’s author Pamela Allan for the State Library of NSW, who hold a repository of Pamela's watercolour collection of book illustrations.
+In 2023 Deborah is conducting a series of interviews for Auckland Central Library covering the life and work of Netherlands-born poet Riemke Ensing.

 read more